Skip to main content

 The listener defaults to loopback.
 Plaintext gRPC is only valid on loopback addresses; non-loopback listeners require TLS. min_tls_version accepts TLS1.2 and TLS1.3 and defaults to TLS1.2.
 The gRPC listener always uses HTTP/2 ALPN and does not expose configurable cipher suites.

 Backchannel caller authentication uses the existing auth.backchannel.basic_auth and auth.backchannel.oidc_bearer settings.
-See gRPC Auth API for the service contract.
+See gRPC Authority APIs for the service contract and Split Identity Proxy Configuration for the distributed deployment model.

 Shared Runtime Timeouts